robvanson/akouste/README.md

   with fancy formatting
 - Minimalistic [Audiotest experiment](https://robvanson.github.io/akouste/akousteCreate.html?ExperimentAcronym=Audiotest)

+For the experiments to work with local audio, JavaScript should be allowed, *Third-party cookies* should be allowed (Chrome,Edge and derived browsers), or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
+Firefox and derived browsers seem to work in most settings.
+Using akoúste with Internet Explorer (IE) does not work.

 ## What you get

 A self contained web page that can run the experiment and can be distributed together with the stimuli, if the stimuli are local.
 Contrary to what the name suggests, the experiment web page works completely off-line.
 Internet is only used when stimuli are not available locally.